 Places to stay in Pembrokeshire

 The colourful coastal town of Tenby is the perfect place for a traditional bucket ‘n’ spade holiday in Pembrokeshire.
-Rows of pastel-painted houses line the winding streets, home to a wonderful assortment of shops, galleries, pubs and restaurants.
-Watch the fishing boats bring in the day’s haul in the bustling harbour and take your pick between three sandy beaches.
+Rows of pastel-painted houses line the winding streets, home to a wonderful assortment of shops, galleries, pubs, restaurants and things to do.
+Watch the fishing boats bring in the day’s haul in the bustling harbour and take your pick between Tenby's multiple sandy beaches.
 The Pembrokeshire Coast Path runs through the town if you fancy a scenic walk soaking up the local sights, including beautiful St Catherine’s Island.

 Nestled in a curved golden bay, the large village of Saundersfoot makes a wonderful base for exploring the coast of Pembrokeshire and beyond into Carmarthenshire.
 This charming seaside resort boasts a large sandy beach which is a popular spot for windsurfing as well as families with its shallow waters.
 At the harbour, there are lots of opportunities for fishing and boat trips, with an array of eateries to relax in after your adventures.
 The harbour is also a great starting point for many strolls along the Pembrokeshire Coast Path, which take in the beauty and history of the town and its surroundings.